 speaker

 Yeah, sure.
-So, Himanshu, I think we're looking, we continue to estimate about a 95% occupancy rate for the portfolio throughout the rest of the year.
+So, Himanshu, I think we're looking, you know, we continue to estimate about a 95% occupancy rate for the portfolio throughout the rest of the year.
 And what we're seeing on news and renewals is not impacting our confidence in that occupancy rate whatsoever.
-I think that's just due to the suburban Class A style, garden style property that we own.
+I think that's just due to the suburban class A style garden style property that we own.
 It's new.
 It's a superior product.
 So we're able to maintain occupancy and defend with rate.
 I think the further you get away from suburban A, the more likely you are to have to defend with both occupancy declines and rate declines.
-Now, as it relates to, I'll say overall, our stabilized occupancy by market this year, you know, I think the expectations are stabilized occupancy in Austin of .9% and in Dallas of .6% and Houston of 90.5%.
-That compares to the U.S. stabilized vacancy or occupancy number of about 93.9%.
-So as you, you know, these, Houston in particular is what shoots out.
-You know, Houston delivered I think about 16,300 units in change last year and absorbed 16,100 units.
+Now, as it relates to, I'll say, overall our stabilized property, occupancy by market this year.
+You know, I think the expectations are stabilized occupancy in Austin of 90.9 percent, and in Dallas of 91.6 percent, and Houston of 90.5 percent.
+That compares to the U.S. stabilized vacancy or occupancy number of about 93.9 percent.
+You know, Houston in particular is what shoots out.
+You know, Houston delivered, I think, about 16,300 units and change last year and absorbed 16,100 units.
 That's about average delivery for Houston.
-And it's some healthy absorption numbers that we saw and we were expecting that on a year over year basis.
-Now, if you look back at Houston over a period of decades, the average stabilized occupancy in Houston that you'd underwrite to would be about .5% to 90% dependent on class.
+And it's some healthy absorption numbers that we saw, and we were expecting that on a year-over-year basis.
+Now, if you look back at Houston over a period of decades, The average stabilized occupancy in Houston that you'd underwrite to would be about 89.5 to 90%, depending on class.
 Now, what we've seen over the last three to four years is a pullback in average deliveries in Houston.
 And as a result, I mean, it's just simple arithmetic.
 You continue to have, I mean, Houston grew population by 120,000 people last year.
 I mean, those people need a home.
 If Houston continues to pull back on its deliveries, then you would expect the overall market occupancy to creep up over time.
-That's exactly what's happened is, is an expectation of occupancy in Houston of about a percent higher on a look forward than it's historically been.
+That's exactly what's happened is an expectation of occupancy in Houston of about a percent higher on a look forward than it's historically been.
 It's continued to remain pretty bullish on it.

 speaker